 Depending on your plans for the land, zoning could ruin those plans.

-When buying raw land, you often have to have cash, or you’ll have to finance the property from the seller because banks usually won’t finance raw land purchases because they are seen as speculative investments.
-Because of this, many times, the seller will act as your lender and often offers below-market rates.
+When buying raw land, you often have to have cash, or you’ll have to finance the property from the seller because banks usually won’t finance raw land purchases as they are seen as speculative investments.
+Because of this, the seller will often act as your lender and offer below-market rates.

-Once you know how you want to develop the land, you’ll need to pay for horizontal development.
+Once you know how to develop land and what you want to do with it, you’ll need to pay for horizontal development.
 This includes grading roads, installing utilities, and even constructing a building.
 You’ll want to have a schematic drawn to determine the most cost-effective way to develop the property.

 During this phase, contractors are paid incrementally as tasks are completed.
 Lenders will often hold back 10% of the loan until the project is complete.